swent-t16/Voyageur/README.md

   - ViewModel for managing trip-related data and operations in the app.

   - This ViewModel interacts with the `TripRepository` to fetch, create, update, and delete trips.
-It
   - Handles the management of trip-related states such as the selected trip, selected day, activities, and UI state.
   - It's responsible for handling file uploads to Firebase Storage and integrating with the AI assistant to generate trip activities.